VC-MIPI-modules/vc_mipi_raspi/Readme.md

 # Raspberry Pi 5 Driver for VC MIPI
-This driver package is supporting the offical Raspberry Pi 5.
+This driver package is supporting the official Raspberry Pi 5.
 Downloads are available under

 [Releases](https://github.com/VC-MIPI-modules/vc_mipi_raspi/releases)

-For raspberrypi 3 and 4 modules and compute modules, please use this driver installation
+For Raspberry Pi 3 and 4 modules and compute modules, please use this driver installation

 [Raspi3 and 4 Driver](https://www.mipi-modules.com/fileadmin/external/documentation/hardware/VC_MIPI_Raspberry_PI/index.html)

 # Installation
-The driver is tested on booksworm with 64 bit.
-(Lite or with desktop) The OS can be installed by the offical rpi-imager from Raspberrypi Foundation.
+The driver is tested on 64-bit Raspberry Pi OS with Bookworm (Lite or with desktop).
+The OS can be installed by the official Raspberry Pi Imager from the Raspberry Pi Foundation.

 [Raspberry Pi OS](https://www.raspberrypi.com/software/)

-Run installation with the installation of the needed packages
+Run the installation with the installation of the needed packages:
 ```
 sudo apt install ./vc-mipi-driver-bcm2712_0.3.1_arm64.deb
 ```
 <b>or</b>
-Run the installation with manual packages
+Run the installation with manual packages:
 ```
 sudo apt install dkms linux-headers-generic v4l-utils whiptail
 sudo dpkg -i ./vc-mipi-driver-bcm2712_0.3.1_arm64.deb
 ```
-After a reboot the connected sensor(s) should be detected and visible as v4l2 capture devices Under the current raspberry pi OS with booksworm, the sensors are:
+After a reboot the connected sensor(s) should be detected and visible as v4l2 capture devices Under the current Raspberry Pi OS with Bookworm, the sensors are:

 | Camera   | Device      | Subdevice        |